 The electricity generation in practice

 The thermoelectric generator captures heat from the fire and converts it to electricity stored in the 2600 mAh battery.
-During a typical dinner cook (45–60 minutes), I generated enough to fully charge a headlamp battery (about 40% of a phone charge).
 It's not a replacement for a dedicated power bank on a long trip, but for weekend camping it means one fewer thing to charge before you leave home.

 The built-in fan has five speed settings that control combustion intensity.
 Lower speeds maintain a steady cooking fire; high speed creates a more intense burn for faster boiling.
-In practice, I use mid-range for most cooking and high for initial ignition and quick boils.
+Mid-range output handles most cooking; high is reserved for initial ignition and fast boils.

 Fuel availability